CodeForPhilly/balancer-main/README.md

 1. `Docker and docker-compose`
 2. `OpenAI API`: Ask for the API key and add it to `config/env/env.dev`
+3. `Anthropic API`: Ask for the API key and add it to `config/env/env.dev`
 3. `pgAdmin`: The email and password are specified in `balancer-main/docker-compose.yml`
 4. `Postman`: Ask to get invited to the Balancer Postman team `balancer_dev`